 - Proline Fantasy – A parley bet where you can combine up to five proposition wagers for players or teams.

-- Stadium Bets – A parley bet consisting of up to eight selections which can be made in three different styles including moneylines, point totals and point spreads.
+- Stadium Bets – A parley bet consisting of up to eight selections which can be made in three different styles including money lines, point totals and point spreads.
 The minimum bet amount allowed is $2, while the maximum is $250.

 - Proline Stadium Picks – Play for points by guessing the right winners and depending on where you finish on the leaderboard you get a share of the prize pool.

-Gambling Law in Prince Edward Island
+Gambling Laws in Prince Edward Island

 According to the gambling law, online sports betting or gambling hasn’t been openly embraced.
 But, neither has been refused.
-This is because the legislation does not mentioned online gambling at all.
-As such, the residents of Prince Edward Island can take part in online gambling without fear of legal prosecution.
+This is because the legislation does not mention online gambling at all.
+As such, the residents of Prince Edward Island can take part in online gambling without the fear of legal prosecution.
 They have complete freedom to sign up with any online sports betting website and they won’t even get taxed for their winnings.

 Besides sports lotteries, other forms of gambling that are legal in Prince Edward Island are bingo, casino games, poker and horse racing.